Hounshell/argparse-sh/README.md

 This is used to mark an argument that will be get any unrecognized values.
 This is particularly useful for repeated arguments where you don't want to require the user to specify the flag name.

+Catch-all arguments do not need to be repeated, and multiple arguments can be marked as catch-all.
+If an argument is not repeated it can only catch a single value.
+If a second unrecognized value is provided, it will be consumed by the next catch-all argument that is repeated or does not already have a value assigned to it.

 Note that catch-all arguments don't ***require*** any flags, but it is advised that you still provide some to the user so that they can use the `--flag=value` syntax.
 If not using any flags then the argument **must** have a name.